 Posted on

-Picture of hands massaging a foot to encourage natural drainage pathways
+Picture of hands massaging a foot to encourage natural drainage pathways.
+Overlay text Your Natural Drainage Pathways the Key to Detoxification

-Your natural drainage pathways are complex network of systems and organs, that work together to help with detoxification.
+Your natural drainage pathways work together to help with detoxification.

 Some of these hold a special responsibility for detoxifying your body.
 We call them the body’s natural drainage pathways.
-Keeping these pathways open is vital for your body to eliminate harmful substances and stay balanced effectively.
+Keeping these pathways open is vital for your body to eliminate harmful substances and stay balanced.

 The Lymph System